-Recent studies comparing ketogenic to habitual or mixed control diets have shown decreases (Zinn et al., 2017) or no differences (Shaw et al., 2019) in time to exhaustion following prolonged diet adherence.
-However, early studies employing a direct comparison of ketogenic and high carbohydrate diets and their effects on prolonged endurance exercise performance have produced ambiguous results (Bergström & Hultman, 1967; Galbo et al., 1979; Lambert et al., 1994; Phinney et al., 1983).
-Lambert et al. (1994) reported improved time to exhaustion at moderate cycling intensity (50% of peak power output) following two weeks of a ketogenic compared with a high carbohydrate diet, but not at high intensity (85 % of peak power output).
-Similarly, Burke et al. (1985) reported no difference in 7 kJ/kg time trial performance immediately following 120 min of steady state cycling at 70% of VO2 max after a five-day low carbohydrate diet (2.4 g/kg/day carbohydrate; 4 g/kg/day fat) with one-day carbohydrate restoration compared with an isoenergetic high carbohydrate diet (9.6 g/kg/day carbohydrate; 0.7 g/kg/day fat).
-Prins et al. (2019) compared the effects of 42-day ketogenic and high-carbohydrate diets on 5 km running performance at four separate points of each diet.
+Recent studies comparing ketogenic to habitual or mixed control diets have shown decreases (25) or no differences (26) in time to exhaustion following prolonged diet adherence.
+However, early studies employing a direct comparison of ketogenic and high carbohydrate diets and their effects on prolonged endurance exercise performance have produced ambiguous results (7, 12, 27, 28).
+Lambert et al. (7) reported improved time to exhaustion at moderate cycling intensity (50% of peak power output) following two weeks of a ketogenic compared with a high carbohydrate diet, but not at high intensity (85 % of peak power output).
+Similarly, Burke et al. (18) reported no difference in 7 kJ/kg time trial performance immediately following 120 min of steady state cycling at 70% of VO2max after a five-day low carbohydrate diet (2.4 g/kg/day carbohydrate; 4 g/kg/day fat) with one-day carbohydrate restoration compared with an isoenergetic high carbohydrate diet (9.6 g/kg/day carbohydrate; 0.7 g/kg/day fat).
+Prins et al. (23) compared the effects of 42-day ketogenic and high-carbohydrate diets on 5 km running performance at four separate points of each diet.
 They reported that running time was significantly faster during high carbohydrate (60-65% carbohydrate; 20% fat) when compared with the ketogenic diet (< 50 g/day carbohydrate; 75-80% fat) on day four of each diet, but not at any other point during the diets.
 This again indicates that exercise performance might be maintained at higher intensities.
-However, in a more recent study, Burke et al. (2017) compared the effect of a 3-week high carbohydrate diet (8.6 g/kg/day carbohydrate; 1.2 g/kg/day fat), a carbohydrate diet (8.3 g/kg/day carbohydrate; 1.2 g/kg/day fat), and a ketogenic diet (< 50 g/day carbohydrate; 4.7 g/kg/day fat) on 10 km race-walking performance; they found that race time improved significantly in the high carbohydrate and periodized carbohydrate groups, but remained unchanged in the ketogenic diet group.
-A recent replication study (Burke et al., 2020) produced similar results.
-Additionally, Burke et al. (2017, 2020, 2021) have elucidated a potential mechanism for performance impairment following a ketogenic diet at higher intensities; specifically, they showed that exercise economy is reduced following a ketogenic compared to high carbohydrate and periodized carbohydrate diets.
+However, in a more recent study, Burke et al. (19) compared the effect of a 3-week high carbohydrate diet (8.6 g/kg/day carbohydrate; 1.2 g/kg/day fat), a periodized carbohydrate diet (8.3 g/kg/day carbohydrate; 1.2 g/kg/day fat), and a ketogenic diet (< 50 g/day carbohydrate; 4.7 g/kg/day fat) on 10 km race-walking performance; they found that race time improved significantly in the high carbohydrate and periodized carbohydrate groups, but remained unchanged in the ketogenic diet group.
+A recent replication study (20) produced similar results.
+Additionally, Burke et al. (16, 19, 20) have elucidated a potential mechanism for performance impairment following a ketogenic diet at higher intensities; specifically, they showed that exercise economy is reduced following a ketogenic compared to high carbohydrate and periodized carbohydrate diets.

-While a number of studies have investigated the effect of ketogenic and high carbohydrate diets on exercise performance, results remain conflicting (Burke et al., 1985, 2017, 2020, 2021; Lambert et al., 1994; McSwiney et al., 2018; Prins et al., 2019), in part due to small sample sizes, limited participation of female athletes across a wide age range, heterogenous interventions, and testing protocols.
+While a number of studies have investigated the effect of ketogenic and high carbohydrate diets on exercise performance, results remain conflicting (7, 16, 18-20, 22, 23), in part due to small sample sizes, limited participation of female athletes across a wide age range, heterogenous interventions, and testing protocols.
 Our current study employed a performance assessment (time trial) that was representative of the type of races in which our population competes.
 This approach maximized the external validity of our study while still allowing measurements in a controlled laboratory setting.
-While previous studies have evaluated performance under ecological conditions, such as during officially sanctioned races (Burke et al., 2017, 2020), we believe our approach is unique in allowing participants to use their own equipment while completing a representative performance assessment that maximized control of the measurements.
+While previous studies have evaluated performance under ecological conditions, such as during officially sanctioned races (19, 20), we believe our approach is unique in allowing participants to use their own equipment while completing a representative performance assessment that maximized control of the measurements.
 Finally, to our knowledge, no studies have used a randomized crossover design that directly compares the effects of habitual, ketogenic, and high carbohydrate diets on prolonged endurance performance.